Cultural vitality conducive to creativity

 Ultimately, the Halls will be home to businesses, the Cantine Numérique de Nantes, training centres, the Regional Innovation Platform dedicated to design, and even the restaurant of the Voyage à Nantes.

 The flagship of the District is a cluster whose mission is to support creatives by helping them set up their business, network locally and obtain funding.

 Nantes boasts some twenty video game studios.
 Beemov is the leading visual novel game studio in Nantes, while Succubus Interactive invents serious games for businesses, and there are countless indie studios that focus on diversification.
 At the crossroads of video games and graphic design, motion graphic design is another Nantes speciality that is growing rapidly.
 The Atlangames cluster, the driving force behind this creative ecosystem, provides them with a friendly and highly appreciated coworking space in the very centre of the Quartier de la Création (Creative Arts District).

 A training centre

 And finally, many specialized schools are located in the Creative Arts District.
 It is already home to the National School of Architecture, ESMA Cinécréatis (school of cinema and audio-visual arts) and the Graphic Arts Centre that groups La Joliverie graphic arts school and Grafipolis printing trades school.

-In autumn 2017, Audencia Sciencescom will move into a new building, the Médiacampus.
-And soon the School of Fine Arts and Digital Culture Centre of the University of Nantes will join them.
+In autumn 2017, Audencia Sciencescom moved into a new building, the Médiacampus.
+And soon the School of Fine Arts and Digital Culture Centre of the University of Nantes joined them.